vjoel/tupelo/doc/subspace.md

 If `value` is present, then the associated value must equal the value in the tuple.

-If `set` is present, then the associated value must include (as a list) the value in the tuple.
+If `set` is present, then the associated value must include the value in the tuple.

 If `type` is present, then the associated value must be `boolean`, `number`, `integer`, `string`, `list`, or `map` and must equal the type of the value in the tuple.